-- 12. The parking section provides for the management, operation and maintenance of the parking facilities and residents parking schemes in Middlesbrough.
-Team members are also involved in the investigation, design and implementation of a wide range of improvements designed to tackle congestion and reduce the number and severity of casualties resulting from road traffic accidents. - 13.
-The Parking Services team is made up of two areas, these include responsibilities for Parking Maintenance, Development & Traffic Regulation Orders (TROs) and for Penalty Charge Notice Processing & Adjudication.
-The enforcement of parking, waiting and loading restrictions falls under the Neighbourhood Safety Warden Team, the Parking Civil Enforcement Officers were merged with the larger enforcement team in late 2019. - The Maintenance & Development side comprises of a Principal Parking Engineer with assistance from a Technician and is responsible for the maintenance of the Council operated car parks and on-street parking facilities, signs & lines inspection/ maintenance and development along with TRO implementation. - The Neighbourhood Safety Warden team, now includes the Parking Enforcement team and three Car Park Attendants.
+- 12. Parking services are provided across three service areas within Middlesbrough Council: - - ➤ The Transport and Infrastructure Service oversees the management, operation and maintenance of the parking facilities and residents parking schemes in Middlesbrough.
+As well as the management of Traffic Regulation Orders relating to parking, waiting and loading restrictions. - ➤ The enforcement of parking, waiting and loading restrictions is undertaken by the Neighbourhood Safety Warden Team.
+The Parking Civil Enforcement Officer team was merged with the larger Street Warden and Environmental Enforcement team in late 2019, creating the Neighbourhood Safety Enforcement Team. - ➤ The Penalty Charge Notice Processing & Adjudication team were integrated with the Council's Resident and Business Support Service, within the Finance, Governance & Revenue Service Area, in July 2021. - The Maintenance & Development side comprises of a Principal Parking Engineer with assistance from a Technician and is responsible for the maintenance of the Council operated car parks and on-street parking facilities, signs & lines inspection/ maintenance and development along with TRO implementation. - The Neighbourhood Safety Warden team, now includes the Parking Enforcement team and three Car Park Attendants.
 The role of the enforcement team is to patrol and enforce yellow line waiting restrictions, loading restrictions, residents parking schemes and car parking contraventions along with providing customer assistance, security and crime prevention in the Council's car parks.
-They also manage the day to day operation and maintenance of the Council's on and off street pay & display ticket machines.
-Enforcement of parking, waiting and loading restrictions is completed alongside other Environment and Anti- Social behaviour enforcement roles.
-The Car Park Attendants look after the day to day opening &
+They also manage the day-to-day operation and maintenance of the Council's on and off street pay & display ticket machines.
+Enforcement of parking, waiting and loading

-- closing, cleaning & maintenance of the Captain Cook Square & Zetland multi storey car parks. - The Penalty Charge Notice Processing & Adjudication team is made up of an Adjudication Officer, a Senior Parking Process Officer and a Technical Assistant supported by administration staff in the Customer Centre.
+- restrictions is completed alongside other Environment and Anti- Social behaviour enforcement roles.
+The Car Park Attendants look after the day to day opening & closing, cleaning and maintenance of the Captain Cook Square & Zetland multi storey car parks. - The Penalty Charge Notice Processing & Adjudication team is made up of an Adjudication Officer, a Senior Parking Process Officer and a Technical Assistant supported by administration staff in the Customer Centre.
 They deal with all Penalty Charge Notice (PCN) representations, appeals and correspondence and pursue unpaid PCNs.
 They prepare cases for consideration by the independent Traffic Penalty Tribunal and carry out some administration duties in relation to parking permits.

-Review of Performance in 2020/2021
+Review of Performance in 2023/2024

-- 14. The following initiatives, projects and improvements have been completed or commenced in 2020/2021; - Maintaining and monitoring the Council's parking initiatives to support the town centre - Consultation and making permanent Traffic Regulation Orders to improve Road Safety and Traffic Movements - Working alongside the Council's Regeneration department and Private Developers to introduce or amend parking restrictions to support regeneration and developments within Middlesbrough Centre - Maintaining 'Park Mark' Safer Parking Award status for the main town centre car parks - Maintaining car park crime at low levels - Enforcement Staff took on different roles for much of 2020/21 due to the Covid 19 pandemic, including delivering food and medicine to vulnerable people, acting as Covid Marshals and Town Centre Ambassadors when businesses reopened in June 2020.
+- 13. The following initiatives, projects and improvements have been completed or commenced in 2023/2024: - Maintaining and monitoring the Council's parking initiatives to support the town centre - Consultation and making permanent Traffic Regulation Orders to improve Road Safety and Traffic Movements - Working alongside the Council's Regeneration department and Private Developers to introduce or amend parking restrictions to support regeneration and developments within Middlesbrough Centre - Maintaining 'Park Mark' Safer Parking Award status for the main town centre car parks - Maintaining car park crime at low levels - Replacing 73 pay & display ticket machines for the latest generation models that include credit and debit card payment facilities